julia-broadbent/intro-to-genome-browsers/episodes/03_UCSC_setup.md

 ---
 title: "UCSC Genome Browser: Setup"
-teaching: 10
+teaching: 20
-exercises: 2
+exercises: 6
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How do we use the web interface of the UCSC genome browser?
+- How do we navigate the web interface of the UCSC genome browser?
-- What tools and public datasets are available in the UCSC genome browser?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Become familiar with the basic features of the UCSC genome browser
-  - Explore features of particular chromosomal regions
-  - Investigate specific genes as well as collections of genes
-  - Search for locations of sequences and markers
-  - Retrieve annotation information for specific regions or genome-wide
-  - View your own data in context of other annotations
-  - Compare a region of one genome to genomes of other species

 ::::::::::::::::::::::::::::::::::::::::::::::::